theHurc/HomeLEDLighting/RaspberryPi/README.md

 ## Debian package

+**Use the build script at the top level of this repo to build the application which calls this packaging script.**

 #### Build

  - From a WSL command line, run `sudo ./BuildDebianPackages.sh x.x.x` where `x.x.x` is the version number